Colebuildanddevelop/StonkKings/README.md

   BUY & SELL

     - BUY
       - user must have enough tournament balance to buy
       - On buy, user sends share amount and price of stock?
         - if user sends this information then can easily be cheated... !!!!!!!
           - therefore user specifies the stock ticker and the backend works off the latest price?
+          - user specifying buy or sell can mess up the data need validations
           -
         - A Trade is created and associated to the entry for that user and that tournament,
           - a user must be the owner of the entry in order to make a trade